lck/odoo-devops-tools/README.md

 `[docker].base_image` controls the base image used by both local and deploy Dockerfiles.

-In CI, where the local development context is unnecessary, combine the options:
+In CI, where the local Docker context is unnecessary, combine the options:

 ```bash
 odt-env --sync-addons --create-docker-deploy --no-local-docker